cyberbotics/webots-doc/automobile/ackermannvehicle.md

 - `boundingObject`: Physical geometry of the vehicle.
 - `physics`: `Physics` node of the vehicle defining the physical parameters of the vehicle.
+- `radarCrossSection`: Defines the `radarCrossSection` of the vehicle.
+- `recognitionColors`: Defines the `recognitionColors` of the vehicle.
 - `wheelX`: Slot to insert an `AutomobileWheel` (or any `AutomobileWheel` descendant PROTO nodes).
 - `axisDevicesX`: Slot to add devices in the wheels joints (such as `Brake`,